The UNC Policy Manual

 F. In any audit conducted on the institution or corporate parent, including without limitation a yearly audit conducted to meet FSA requirements, the opinion expressed by the auditor is adverse, qualified, or disclaimed, or the auditor expresses doubt about the continued existence of the institution or corporate parent as a going concern;

-G. The filing of any lawsuit, including a counterclaim or cross claim, against the institution, including any petition for bankruptcy of the institution or corporate parent;
+G. The filing of a lawsuit, including a counterclaim or cross claim, against the institution when:

 H. Any loss of authorization to operate in another state, or a postsecondary education licensor of another state putting the institution on probation, warning, or a similar status;